braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/api_triggered_delivery.md

 ![API-Triggered Delivery Step][37]

-## Using the Templated Content Included with an API Request
+## Using the templated content included with an api request

 In addition to triggering the message, you can also include content with the API request to be templated into the message within the `trigger_properties` object.
 This content can be referenced in the body of the message by saying something like
 ``{% raw %} {{ api_trigger_properties.${ some_value_included_with_request }}} {% endraw %}``.